TheHamester/HitIndicator/README.md

 * Added an optional config which makes indicators for heavy hits larger.

 ## Release 1.0
- * Red Indicators on damage, pointing to intial location of damage source.
+ * Red Indicators on damage, pointing to initial location of damage source.
  * Optional config which displays indicators for non-damaging negative potions.
  * Optional config which displays blue indicator for blocked damage.
  * Config for customizing indicator fade time.